-- 9.1 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained. - 9.2 There will be no appreciable post development pressure, and certainly none that would oblige the council to give consent to inappropriate tree works. - 9.3 New trees and shrubs can be planted following approval from the Local Planning Authority to ensure a sustainable tree stock for the future.
+- 9.1 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained. - 9.2 New trees and shrubs can be planted to compensate for the trees to be removed, in order to ensure a sustainable tree stock for the future.